 The Options to Publish Your LNC Book

 You have a wealth of knowledge about running a company.
 You’re ready to share your knowledge in a new way – through publishing a book.
 You may have a body of work ready to repurpose (such as a blog you’ve maintained for several years) or a ghostwriter at the ready.
-Or you just really like to write; you find that writing the book comes easy.
+Or you just really like to write; you find that writing comes easily.

 How do you share your book?
 How can you get your book published?
 There used to be only one option: a traditional publisher.
 Now you have several choices.